-In order to provide connections for the bank ports b of the contained stores, the component uses a relay port with multiplicity 1.. and instantiates one port for each store.
+In order to provide connections for the bank ports b of the contained stores, the component uses a relay port with multiplicity 1..\ and instantiates one port for each store.
 Hence, in contrast to the cash desks as part of the CashDeskLine (Fig. 6) the different stores of an enterprise do not share the same bank connection.

 Store.
-As depicted in Fig. 5 the component Store is a composition of a CashDeskLine, an Inventory and an instance of the component Data.
+As depicted in Fig. 5 the component Store is a composition of a CashDeskLine (see Sect.
+1.3.3), an Inventory (see Sect.
+1.3.4) and an instance of the component Data.
 The inventory is connected to the Data instance hiding the concrete data base from the application as required in the CoCoME.
 In contrast to the enterprise context, the port e : Enterprise of Data is not used, when instantiating the component as part of a Store.
-Also, the optional operator ports of Inventory remain unconnected, as we did not model explicit GUI components.
+The optional operator ports of Inventory remain unconnected, as we did not model explicit GUI components.
 These would be connected to the particular ports for testing purposes; in the deployed system we may also connect actual operator interfaces.